dennmee/terraform-landingzone/README.md

 * Use the underscore symbol (_) in between words
 * File names should be descriptive, such as:
   * `data.tf` to define data sources
+  * `locals.tf` to define local variables
+  * `modules.tf` to define modules
   * `resources.tf` to define resources
   * `variables.tf` to define variables
   * `providers.tf` to define providers
   * `outputs.tf` to define outputs
+  * `values.tfvars` environment variables values

 ##### Code

-* Avoid using defaults on variables, their values should be either explicitly specified or computed
+* Variables should always have `type` and `description` defined but never defaults, their values should be either explicitly specified or computed
 * Do not repeat resource type in resource name:

   ```yaml